 - Cassidy SB, Driscoll DJ; Prader-Willi syndrome.
 Eur J Hum Genet.
 2009 Jan;17(1):3-13.
 Epub 2008 Sep 10.

-- Gunay-Aygun M, Schwartz S, Heeger S, et al; The changing purpose of Prader-Willi syndrome clinical diagnostic criteria and Pediatrics.
+- Gunay-Aygun M, Schwartz S, Heeger S, et al; The changing purpose of Prader-Willi syndrome clinical diagnostic criteria and proposed revised criteria.
+Pediatrics.
 2001 Nov;108(5):E92.

 - Miller JL, Goldstone AP, Couch JA, et al; Pituitary abnormalities in Prader-Willi syndrome and early onset morbid obesity.
 Am J Med Genet A. 2008 Mar 1;146A(5):570-7.

 - Dudley O, McManus B, Vogels A, et al; Cross-cultural comparisons of obesity and growth in Prader-Willi syndrome.
 J Intellect Disabil Res.
 2008 May;52(Pt 5):426-36.
 Epub 2008 Feb 20.